ramthescnd/blog/_posts/2022-02-12-first-post.md

 ---
 layout: default
-title: Repairing a dead PlayStation 1 (SCPH-1002)
+title: Repairing & Modding a dead PlayStation (SCPH-1002)
 published: true
 ---
 So last month I bought a "dead" Playstation 1 on Ebay for around 10€.
 The Seller described the item as "non-functional".
 Ordered it, arrived 3 Days later, took a look on it.